-AutoForm’s software covers various forming technologies such as line/transfer die stamping, progressive die stamping, hot forming, tube hydroforming and hemming.
+AutoForm’s software covers various forming technologies such as line/transfer die stamping, progressive die stamping, aluminum stamping, high-strength steel stamping, hot forming, hemming and tube hydroforming.
 Our state-of-the-art products that correspond to these technologies enable you to resolve the issue at hand.

 In transfer die stamping, a strip of metal is fed into the first station of a mechanical transport system, where the blank for the component is cut from the strip.
 The blank is then transferred mechanically through various forming stations until a finished part is produced.